kutaygokgozz/MSP430-PWM-Duty-Cycle-Meter/README.md

-# Ultrasonic Radar / Sonar System (Custom PCB)
+# Ultrasonic Radar / Object Detector System (Custom PCB)

 ## Overview
-This project is a **2D Object Localization System (Radar)** developed on a custom home-etched PCB.
-It utilizes an **TI MSP430G2553** microcontroller to control a servo motor for scanning and an **HC-SR04** ultrasonic sensor for distance measurement.
+This project is a **2D Object Localization & Detection System** developed on a custom home-etched PCB.
+It utilizes a **TI MSP430G2553** microcontroller to control a servo motor for step-by-step scanning and an **HC-SR04** ultrasonic sensor for distance measurement.

-The firmware implements high-precision **Input Capture (Timer A)** to measure the echo pulse width from the sensor, calculating the distance to obstacles in real-time.
+Unlike standard radars that stream raw data, this firmware acts as a **Smart Obstacle Detector**, filtering out background noise and specifically alerting only when objects are detected within a **50 cm safety radius**.

 ## Key Features
 * **Custom Hardware:** Designed and fabricated a **double-layer (2-layer)** home-made PCB using the toner transfer method.
-* **Sensor Fusion:** Integrates servo positioning with ultrasonic ranging to create a sector map.
+* **Step-by-Step Scanning:** Implements a stable 500ms delay between servo steps to eliminate mechanical jitter and ensure sensor settling.
-* **Signal Processing:** Uses bare-metal `Timer_A` interrupts for precise pulse-width measurement (Echo signal) without blocking the CPU.
+* **Smart Filtering:** The system ignores distant objects and triggers a UART alert only for obstacles closer than **50 cm**.
-* **Data Output:** Transmits angle and distance data via UART for visualization (e.g., Radar Plotter).
+* **Jitter-Free Logic:** Uses a hybrid timing approach (Timer Interrupts for Servo pacing + Precision Polling for Echo) to prevent hardware timer conflicts.

 ## Hardware Components
 | Component | Function |